 - Faster delivery.
 Improve shipping flow with exact item locations and real-time inventory updates for faster picking and packing.Â

 - Greater transparency.
 Know exactly when your team receives, picks, packs and ships new items to more accurately predict how much to order to meet demand.Â

 - Lower costs.
 Know what you have to sell and move it faster to reduce storage fees,Â handling fees and the insurance costs of protecting products against theft or natural disaster.Â

 - Fewer stock-outs.
-Minimise the number of days an item is out-of-stock with alerts that tell you when product volume runs low.Â
+Minimize the number of days an item is out-of-stock with alerts that tell you when product volume runs low.Â

 - Increased customer satisfaction and loyalty.
 Evaluate your available inventory against forecasts for shortages and demand so youâ€™re prepared with what customers need, when they need it.
 When customers can count on you, it builds long-term loyalty.Â

 - Increase inventory turnover.
-Know which products are slow-moving or high in demand to accurately balance stock levels and optimise the value of goods.Â
+Know which products are slow-moving or high in demand to accurately balance stock levels and optimize the value of goods.Â

 3 Common Inventory Challenges